"Sheryl Crow meets Janis Joplin, and they drink wine... and get heart-shaped tattoos. That's kinda my sound."

 She is a true influencer, building a global brand for lesbians everywhere, with strong networking, clever merchandise, and grassroots live tours that capture life-long fans.
 Combined with smart marketing, her dynamic personality and musical skill have earned her over 8K Facebook followers and a flourishing YouTube Channel with over 10K subscribers.

-A song a month!
-With no live shows at local venues and festivals due to the pandemic, Corday is outfitting a new 2021 Jeep with pro sound and lights so she can bring her music to the streets.
-Meanwhile, she continues to write and record, delving into the hearts and homes of her West Coast fans with the release of a new song every 7th (it's her lucky birthday month).
+Inspired by the pandemic lockdown, Corday invested in a 2021 Jeep with pro sound and lights so she can bring her music to the streets!
+Meanwhile, she continues to write and record, delving into the hearts and homes of her West Coast fans.

 "Shoulda Left Sooner" was the first song of 2021: This hilariously fun, country-rock romp includes a top-notch video shot in Pioneertown, starring lesbian comic Suzanne Westenhoefer.
-The video debuted on Westenhoefer’s new talk show, after other famous celesbians like Martina Navratilova and Lily Tomlin, and caused a lot of LOL.
+Recently honored with a screening at the 2021 Long Beach Queer Film Festival, the video debuted on Westenhoefer’s new talk show, after other famous celesbians like Martina Navratilova and Lily Tomlin, and caused a lot of LOL.

 Corday's remake of the classic Helen Reddy song "I Am Woman," co-produced with L.A.-based mastermind Matt Thorne of MT Productions, dropped in February, just after the inauguration of our first ever female Vice President!
 Corday produced a slide show video featuring powerful women who have been an inspiration to her over the years.